MukendiMputu/conference_room_ruby/README.md

 For testing, I set up the required database environment and utilized fixtures, which are essentially fancy words for sample data, according to the Rails handbook.
 I also attempted to use the "Red, Green, Refactor" test-driven development paradigm.
-So I first wrote the tests, which by default fail, and then I wrote code to pass those tests.
+So I first wrote the tests, which by default failed, and then I wrote code to pass those tests.
 Finally, I refactored the written code to improve its readability and maintainability.

 ### Object-oriented Programming